 The correlated nature of the quantum PS structure is next explored at the two-body level, by estimating the degree of two-body correlations through the two-body coherence function~\cite{Sakmann_RDM,mistakidis2018correlation}, defined as

 with $\rho^{(2)}(x, x';t)$ representing the diagonal of the two-body reduced density matrix [Eq.~(\ref{eq:2b_spectral})].
 A fully condensed MB state is associated with $g^{(2)} (x, x';t)=1$, and implies that the two bosons at $x$ and $x'$ are two-body uncorrelated.
-In contrast, if $g^{(2)} (x, x';t)>1$ [$g^{(2)} (x, x';t)<1$] the MB state is termed two-body correlated [anti-correlated] describing the bunching [anti-bunching] tendency of two bosons residing in the respective spatial regions~\cite{mistakidis2023few}.
-The second-order coherence function is experimentally tractable using in-situ density fluctuation measurements~\cite{hodgman2011direct,tavares2017matter,Nguyen_parametric}.
+In contrast, if $g^{(2)} (x, x';t)>1$ [$g^{(2)} (x, x';t)<1$], the MB state is termed two-body correlated (anti-correlated) describing the bunching (anti-bunching) tendency of two bosons residing in the respective spatial regions~\cite{mistakidis2023few}.
+The second-order coherence function is experimentally tractable using \textit{in situ} density fluctuation measurements~\cite{hodgman2011direct,tavares2017matter,Nguyen_parametric}.

-The ground state of the weakly repulsive bosonic gas is characterized by an overall bunching behavior, see both the diagonal and off-diagonal elements of $g^{(2)} (x, x';t=0)$ in Fig.~\ref{fig4:coherence functions}(f).
-Moreover, the degree of bunching is enhanced for two bosons residing in opposite sides of the box potential, a behavior which is attributed to the repulsive interactions.
-Near the box edges, where the density is substantially depleted due to the boundaries, an anti-bunching tendency takes place, see e.g. $g^{(2)} (x=9, x'=9;t=0) \to 0.5$.
-After the quench to attractive interactions, the two density fractions from the edges travel toward $x=0$ [Fig.~\ref{fig1:1b-density}(b)], causing a progressive modification of the above-discussed two-body correlation pattern [Fig.~\ref{fig4:coherence functions}(g), (h)].
-Specifically, at short times (e.g. $t=2$) the degree of bunching increases, as indicated by $g^{(2)} (x, x';t)$, deviating further from unity [Fig.~\ref{fig4:coherence functions}(g)], a trend that is traced back to the attractive post-quench interactions.
-However, as the counterpropagating density humps tend closer to $x=0$ around $t=10$ [Fig.~\ref{fig3:density profile}(b)], two-body bunching within each wavefront reduces as can be deduced from the diagonal of $g^{(2)} (x, x'=x;t=10)$ [Fig.~\ref{fig4:coherence functions}(h)].
-However, anti-bunching builds-up between the edges of the same wavefront or different ones.
+The ground state of the weakly repulsive bosonic gas is characterized by an overall bunching behavior; see both the diagonal and off-diagonal elements of $g^{(2)} (x, x';t=0)$ in Fig.~\ref{fig4:coherence functions}(f).
+Moreover, the degree of bunching is enhanced for two bosons residing on opposite sides of the box potential, a behavior that is attributed to the repulsive interactions.
+Near the box edges, where the density is substantially depleted due to the boundaries, an anti-bunching tendency takes place; see, e.g., $g^{(2)} (x=9, x'=9;t=0) \to 0.5$.
+After the quench to attractive interactions, the two density fractions from the edges travel toward $x=0$ [Fig.~\ref{fig1:1b-density}(b)], causing a progressive modification of the above-discussed two-body correlation pattern [Figs.~\ref{fig4:coherence functions}(g) and ~\ref{fig4:coherence functions}(h)].
+Specifically, at short times (e.g., $t=2$) the degree of bunching increases, as indicated by $g^{(2)} (x, x';t)$, deviating further from unity [Fig.~\ref{fig4:coherence functions}(g)], a trend that is traced back to the attractive postquench interactions.
+However, as the counterpropagating density humps tend closer to $x=0$ around $t=10$ [Fig.~\ref{fig3:density profile}(b)], two-body bunching within each wave front reduces as can be deduced from the diagonal of $g^{(2)} (x, x'=x;t=10)$ [Fig.~\ref{fig4:coherence functions}(h)].
+However, anti-bunching builds up between the edges of the same wave front or different ones.